allandev5959/allandev5959.github.io/_posts/2023-11-22-Deploy-Your-Own-OpenVPN-Server-on-AWS.md

 ![image](https://bohansec.com/assets/vpn-blog/8.png "image")

 Note that if you are a new user of AWS, you are eligible for 750 hours each month of free usage on a t2-micro instance which is the one we will use in this blog.
-For more information on the [AWS free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all){:target="_blank"}, please visit AWS Free-Tier.
+You can find more information on the AWS free tier at [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all){:target="_blank"}.
 Please also note that the OpenVPN Access Server provides two concurrent connections on their free tier, so for my use case, I will just stick with the free tier to keep from being charged.

 ![image](https://bohansec.com/assets/vpn-blog/9.png "image")